MicrosoftDocs/PowerShell-Docs/dsc/configDataCredentials.md

 It can create local groups and add or remove members.
 It accepts both the `Credential` property and the automatic `PsDscRunAsCredential` property.
 However, the resource only uses the `Credential` property.

+For more information about the `PsDscRunAsCredential` property, see [Running DSC with user credentials](runAsUser.md).

 ## Example: The Group resource Credential property